Saksham-Gupta-24/SmartCalci/README.md

-# SMARTCALCI
+# SmartCalci

-Welcome to SMARTCALCI, a sleek and user-friendly web-based calculator designed for basic arithmetic operations.
+Welcome to SmartCali, a sleek and user-friendly web-based calculator designed for basic arithmetic operations.
 Whether you're a student, professional, or anyone in need of quick calculations, SMARTCALCI is here to simplify your mathematical tasks.

 ## Features